God Defend New Zealand: Lyrics

 The original 1878 Māori version uses whakarangona (to be heard), the passive form of the verb whakarongo (to hear).
 An alternate form of the verb, whakarongona, first appeared as one of several errors in the Māori version when God Defend New Zealand was published as the national hymn in 1940.
 The latter form has appeared in many versions of the anthem since this time, although the Ministry of Culture and Heritage continues to use whakarangona.

 Criticism

-Both the lyrics and melody of "God Defend New Zealand" have been criticised in some quarters as being dull and irrelevant.
+Both the lyrics and melody of "God Defend New Zealand" have been criticised in some quarters.
 Many of the words and concepts have been perceived as antiquated or obscure: for example, "thy", "thee", "ramparts", "assail" and "nations' van".
 It was perceived as being difficult to sing at the original pitch.
-However, no widely acceptable replacement has been found, and it has not faced major opposition.
+However, no widely acceptable replacement has been found, and "God Defend New Zealand" has not faced major opposition.